ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 When the ``ImplicitQualifiedImport`` extension is enabled:

-- The downsweep phase builds the ModuleGraph by parsing the whole module (instead of just the headers) to collect the dependencies arising from implicit qualified name use.
+- The downsweep phase builds the ModuleGraph by looking at the whole module (instead of just the header) to collect the dependencies arising from implicit qualified name usage.
+This may be done by using the Lexer to collect ``ITq*`` tokens and looking up matching home modules.
 - GHC calls the qualified name lookup function GHCi uses (``GHC.Rename.Env.lookupQualifiedNameGHCi``) before throwing a ``Not in scope`` error.